DeveloppeurPascal/Sporgloo/assets/README.md

-# Sporgloo assets

-This folder contains assets for Sporgloo game.
-Don't use them outside this project.

-See individual licenses in each folder and get the assets (if available) from their authors or distributors, not from this repository.
+# Assets for this code repository

+Having public resources does not mean you can use them.

+By default, you are not authorized to use the files in this folder's tree outside the projects in this repository.
+They are licensed by their authors and designers.

+Please refer to the README.md files in each folder to check license information, use cases and source links.